 representative to check the damage to your property and determine how much

-will be paid for your loss.
-If it is necessary to vacate your home, be
+it will pay.
+If it is necessary to vacate your home, be sure to report

-companies are required to acknowledge the receipt of your
+California law requires insurance companies to acknowledge receipt of your

 claim within 10 working days.
-They are also required to provide you with the appropriate
+They are also required to provide the appropriate

 forms to file a claim.
-If your company has not responded to you within the required
+If your company does not respond within the required

-period of time or if you have experienced any other unreasonable delays in the
+period of time, or if you experience any other unreasonable delays in the

-handling of your claim, contact the Department of Insurance (see contact information below) for assistance.
+handling of your claim, contact the California Department of Insurance.

 Information You Will Need to Provide

-or destroyed.
-As accurately as possible, try to remember when
+all items damaged or destroyed.
+As accurately as possible, indicate when

 or where you bought each item, how much you paid for it, and how much it

 will cost to replace it.
-It is also helpful to include the brand name and model number
+Also, include the brand name and model number,

 if you know them.